A Grid-based Method for Removing Overlaps of Dimensionality Reduction Scatterplot Layouts: Conclusions

-In this paper, we proposed a novel approach for generating grid layouts that preserve distance information, called \textit{Distance-preserving Grid (DGrid)}.
-DGrid is a two-step approach that combines a projection technique with an assignment strategy to create orthogonal regular grids.
-The set of comparisons we provide shows that DGrid outperforms the existing state-of-the-art techniques considering different quality metrics, being almost two orders of magnitude faster than the fastest existing technique.
-The quality of the produced layouts combined with the low computational cost render DGrid one of the most attractive methods for generating distance preserving grid layouts.
+In this paper, we proposed \textit{Distance-preserving Grid (DGrid)}, a novel approach for overlap removal of Dimensionality Reduction (DR) layouts.
+DGrid is a two-step approach that completely removes overlap and maintains the original scatterplot aspect ratio and glyphs' sizes while preserving distance and neighborhood relationships, an essential feature for DR layouts.
+The set of comparisons we provide shows that DGrid outperforms the existing state-of-the-art techniques considering different quality metrics, and is one of the fastest techniques, especially for larger datasets.
+A user test attests the good results, with participants ranking DGrid layouts among the ones that best preserve original patterns and are aesthetically pleasing.
+The quality of the produced layouts and the low computational cost render DGrid one of the most attractive methods to date, allowing inter-group and class-outlier analyses that are usually challenging in typical DR layouts.